 - Gvoke can cause serious allergic reactions, and should not be used in patients who have had a prior hypersensitivity reaction to glucagon.
 Patients should seek immediate medical attention if they experience any symptoms of serious hypersensitivity reactions.

 - Common side effects include nausea, vomiting, and hypoglycemia.

-Development History and FDA Approval Process for Gvoke
+Development Timeline for Gvoke

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.